 And in the end, this walk was our favourite experience on our Northern Territory road trip!

-Basic facts about the Ormiston Pound Walk
+Basic trail info about the Ormiston Pound Walk

 Distance: 7 km loop with some elevation gain